-- Meet with the Headteacher to give a verbal report and to raise any issues that arose - Complete a report reporting on the focus.
-The completed report should be given to the Headteacher and then after any possible alterations the report will be circulated to the Governing Body and staff.
-The Governor Visit Proforma (see Appendix 1) is provided as a guide. - Governors must report without reference to own personal agendas and where possible individuals should not be able to be identified.
+- Meet with the Head teachers to give a verbal report and to raise any issues that arose - Complete a report reporting on the focus.
+The completed report should be given to the Head teachers and then after any possible alterations the report will be circulated to the Governing Body and staff.
+The Governor Visit Proforma (see Appendix 1) is provided as a guide. - Governors must report without reference to their own personal agendas and where possible individuals should not be able to be identified.